top of page

 My Studio

-My studio is is fitted out almost entirely with re-used items: The sink and cupboards were taken from an unwanted kitchen removed from a friend's house, the shelves were made from old planks removed from our house and the wheel was bought second hand, from a potter who moved overseas.
+My studio is is fitted out almost entirely with re-used items: The sink and cupboards were taken from an unwanted kitchen and the shelves were made from old planks removed from our house.
+My wheel was bought second hand, from a potter who moved overseas.
 I have a plethora of re-used containers, from old paint buckets for my glazes, to margarine and ice cream tubs for slips and other bits and bobs.
 My favorite tools are a butterknife bought at a second hand shop and a succession of old store and credit cards, used to smooth out the walls of my pots.

 The Rest